 Everything You Need To Know About Phnom Penh Transport

-Phnom Penh is a sprawling municipality of ~1.5 million that covers 678 square kilometres.
+Phnom Penh is a sprawling municipality of ~1.5 million that covers 678 square kilometres and is a popular stop on most Cambodian backpacking trips.
 The city is population dense and there are ~5700 people per square kilometre.
 By comparison, my hometown of Sydney has just ~400 people per square kilometre and Australia as a whole has a tiny 3 people per square kilometre.
 Adding to the swell of humanity is the ~3.1 million tourists who visit Phnom Penh annually.
 It’s no surprise that moving that many people around on the daily is no easy feat.
 Phnom Penh traffic is crazy and a 2017 study deduced that there are several causes including a rapidly growing population, poor quality infrastructure and lack of adherence to traffic laws.
 In an effort to reduce some of the chaos, Phnom Penh has introduced more public transport options in the last few years.
 Even so, getting around Phnom Penh largely requires you to throw yourself at the mercy of the city’s jam-packed roads.
 Transport options in Phnom Penh include private transfers, ride shares, taxis, tuk tuks, public buses, ferries, water taxis, an airport train and vehicle hire.
 Each have their own pros, cons and price points and you are sure to find something to meet your needs.

 Uber In Cambodia